TheFreshMarx/LTSM-model-for-predicting-spotify-genres-of-your-spotify-history/README.md

 The files will have to be organized deleting various rows that are not needed and you will also need to get the genre of the artist using the spotify API. i used duckdb to organize all of the files but you don't need to do that.

 One of the primary challenges with the initial dataset was a subset of unclassified songs missing their genre labels.
-The dataset has been gathered from spotify directly and then modified using a duckdb database on my compuetr since my ram couldn't handle all of them togheter.
-Then the unclassified songs issue was solved with a small LLM (Large Language Model) was utilized to analyze the available song metadata/lyrics and accurately classify the previously unclassified tracks.
+Then the issue was solved with a small LLM (Large Language Model) was utilized to analyze the available song metadata/lyrics and accurately classify the previously unclassified tracks.
 This enriched the corpus and provided a robust, complete dataset for the neural network.

 ### 2. Model Building